-A portfolio is a compilation of select materials and resources that highlight your professional competencies.
+A portfolio is a compilation of select materials that highlight your professional competencies.
 It not only documents your knowledge as it pertains to pedagogy, but also provides a visual representation of your style and ability to engage with students.

 Printed vs electronic